In Brief

 Faith is explicitly called a gift of God.
 Not your achievement.
 Not your contribution.
 A gift.
 And in Philippians 1:29: "It has been granted to you on behalf of Christ... to believe in him."
 The Greek is echaristhe — "it was graciously given."
 Belief itself is granted.

-And then John 6:65: "No one can come to me unless it is granted him by the Father."
+And then John 6:65: "No one can come to me unless the Father has enabled them."
 Coming to Christ — the very faith that Romans 10:9 describes — is impossible without a divine grant.

 These verses establish that faith is a divine gift.
 Romans 10:9 describes the means by which that gift is expressed.
 The two are complementary, not contradictory.